Simogh67/Binary-imbalanced-classification-/README.md

 ## Files Description:

-* data_processing.py: This class is for the Extract, Transform, and Load process of data.
+* data_processing.py: This class is for the ETL process of data.
-* classifiers.py: This class generates the classifiers bagging, random forest, KNN, and logistic regression.
+* classifiers.py: This class generates classifiers bagging, random forest, KNN, and logistic regression.
-* bank.csv: This csv file is our data.
+* bank.csv: This csv file contains the dataset.
 * Bank-marketing.ipynb: This notebook contains data analysis and data visualization of the dataset.
 * cnn.py: This class generates the CNN classifier.
 * ensemble.py: This class generates a classifier based on ensemble learning.
-* cross_validation.py: This class computes f1 score of the machine learning models via the cross-validation approach.
+* cross_validation.py: This class computes f1 score of the classifiers via the cross-validation approach.

-## dependencies
+## Dependencies:

 **Matplotlib, Pandas, TensorFlow, Scikit Learn, Imblearn, Deslib, Statsmodels**

-## How to run
+## How to run:

 You need to run file main.py.